AymanSdk/nextoria-hub/START_HERE.md

 ### For You (Admin):

-1. Share signup link with team: `http://localhost:3000/auth/signup`
-2. They create their accounts
-3. They're **automatically added** to Nextoria Agency workspace
-4. You can promote them to proper roles later (Settings → Team)
+1. Go to Team Management page
+2. Click "Invite Team Member"
+3. Enter their email and select a role
+4. They'll receive an invitation link
+5. They sign up using the link and are automatically added to your workspace

 ### For Team Members:

+1. Receive invitation link from admin
-1. Visit signup page
+2. Click the link to go to signup page
-2. Create account with work email
+3. Create account with the invited email
-3. Sign in and start working!
+4. Sign in and start working in the workspace!

 ---